kneyugn/TextureClassification-CS4476-Fall-2018/index.md

 SIFT proved to be too computationally expensive to run the entire dataset.
 Each image took, on average, one minute to compute an array of size 128 vectors, and we had about 3000 images to look at for the dataset.
 This would have taken two days for one machine, but it would not have been a viable option for any of our machines to handle this computation.
 Thus, We did not get to test the final results on the entire 28 classes dataset.
 Instead, we looked at a variety of k-clusters and found the best results for the 500x500 dataset.
 Still, extracting features for 80% of this dataset took on average, about 8 hours.
 Additionally, testing on SVM required about 3 hours.
 Thus, in our findings, we find that the time and computational power to use SIFT is a major drawback to the algorithm.

 ##### GLCM
+The performance of SVM based on GLCM features can be noticeably decreased when the extracted features from GLCM algorithm are not significant or distinguishable.
+From the 28 textures, 17 out of 28 classes fails to generate correct GLCMs and only 11 classes are considered as useful data to make a SVM model.
+It is hard to find optimal distance vector and rotation vector for GLCM calculation.
+Thus, even after several manual parameter tests, GLCM algorithm cannot compute proper GLCMs and attributes for SVM.
+Also, the accuracy of the model is lower than the results from other algorithms.
+Although the computation cost is cheap for using GLCM algorithm, the model does not strongly represent the entire texture dataset.

 #### The algorithms: